GoogleCloudPlatform/compute-image-tools/daisy/README.md

 to GCE and GCE VMs, and more.

 For example, Daisy is used to create Google Official Guest OS images.
-The workflow does:
+The
+workflow:
 1. Creates a Debian 8 disk and another empty disk.
 2. Creates and boots a VM with the two disks.
-3. The VM runs a script which installs an OS on the empty disk.
+3. Waits for the VM to run a script which installs an OS on the empty disk.
-4. The previously empty disk, now with an OS on it, is turned into an image.
+4. Creates an image from the previously empty disk, now with an OS on it.
-5. Daisy automatically cleans up ephemeral workflow resources (the VM and disks).
+5. Automatically cleans up ephemeral workflow resources (the VM and disks).

 Other use-case examples:
 * Image import workflows for images from other virtualization providers.